 At the Julian Center we discuss the strong connection between oral health and cardiovascular health quite often.
 We feel that taking a holistic approach to health is essential because the entire body is connected and we always want to take into consideration what is happening elsewhere in the body and how it may impact oral health, and vice versa.

-Did you know people who regularly visit their dentist and take good care of their teeth are less likely to have heart problems like cardiovascular disease?
+Did you know people who regularly visit their dentist and take good care of their teeth are less likely to have heart problems like a cardiovascular disease?
 This discovery was made by Professor Howard Jenkinson from the University of Bristol, with support from the Royal College of Surgeons.
 The research was looking into how blood cells are affected by bacteria when they stumbled upon the discovery.

 Other ways we are assessing cardiovascular risk in our office include screening every patient for Obstructive Sleep Apnea (which is strongly linked to cardiovascular concerns) by providing a Home Sleep Study, running the MaxPulse test (a great diagnostic tool for cardiac function) and Heart Rate Variability testing (a valuable assessment of how the body is handling stress.)